TechFun4/takenoko/README.md

 - **Devnet**: `https://api.devnet.solana.com`
 - **Mainnet**: `https://api.mainnet-beta.solana.com`

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## License

 MIT License - see LICENSE file

 ## Disclaimer

 This is experimental software.
 Use at your own risk.
 Not audited.
-Not financial advice.
+Not production ready!!!

-## Support

-For issues and questions:
-- GitHub Issues: [Your repo URL]
-- Discord: [Your Discord]
-- Twitter: [Your Twitter]

 ---

-Built with ❤️ for the Solana ecosystem
+Built with ❤️ for the Solana ecosystem and funny Twitter beef about lending protocols